tektoncd/dashboard/docs/walkthrough/walkthrough-oauth2-proxy.md

 1. [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/): For interacting with your kubernetes cluster.
 1. [`helm`](https://helm.sh/docs/intro/install/): For installing helm charts in your kubernetes cluster.

-You will also need a [GitHub](https://github.com/) account to complete this walkthrough.
+You will also need a [GitHub](https://github.com/) account to complete this walk-through.

 ## Overview

-In this walkthrough you will deploy a centralized `oauth2-proxy` service to authenticate from a GitHub OAuth application.
+In this walk-through you will deploy a centralized `oauth2-proxy` service to authenticate from a GitHub OAuth application.

 You will then use this authentication service to secure the Tekton Dashboard ingress by letting `NGINX ingress controller` know that the ingress requires authentication and how to authenticate against the `oauth2-proxy` service.